wobey000/Digital-Image-Processing/README.md

  - Operations are done on each pixel but we might take into account the neighborhood for certain operations
  - BMP image range is from 0-255 We can normalize if need be by the normalization equation or just make a hard max and min
  - Operations like translation, rotation, reflection, scale, etc. are special cases of the affine transformation matrix
- - Linear Filtering uses a mask and slides the kernal over the image (hopefully I'm saying that right)
+ - Linear Filtering uses a mask and slides the kernal over the image
  - Linear Spacial Filtering is basically convolution
  - Linear Filtering Steps: Define filter kernel -> Slide kernel over image -> Multiply pixels under the kernel by weights -> Copy resulting value to same location in new image